Table of Contents

 Beyond sample size, how data is distributed within a compensation benchmark is important and has a significant impact on the reliability of compensation benchmarks.
 To help companies make well-informed compensation decisions, a benchmarking data set must paint a complete picture of both sample size and distribution patterns.

-How should customers use Consistency Labels?
+How should you use Consistency Labels?

-A benchmark labeled as Low Consistency can still be used, but with an understanding that there is inherent variability in how the market is compensating this role.
+Consistency Labels should be used to guide decisions of when and how to utilize different benchmarks.
+A benchmark labeled as "Exceptional Consistency" can be used at face value with a higher degree of confidence.
+A benchmark labeled as "Limited Consistency" can still be used, but with an understanding that there is inherent variability in how the market is compensating this role.
 This means that customers may elect to pay slightly above or below the individual benchmarks depending on their specific compensation philosophy, existing pay ranges and bands, etc. However, consistency labels are not intended to be used as a replacement to company-specific range spreads on their compensation bands.

 How are Consistency Labels different than the previous Confidence Labels?